pheobeayo/ecoguard/README.md

 Users follow projects for the purchased NFTs for updates and the impact.

 Technical
 a) Front-end: Developed as a web application, accessible from desktop and mobile devices.
-React js, styled-components, Tailwind CSS, react-router Dom, sweetalert2, react-responsive-carousel and deployed on vercel.
+React js, styled-components, Tailwind CSS, rainbow kit, wagmi, viem, lightlink Pegasus testnet and deployed on vercel.

-b) Back-end: Developed using Nodejs, express, and Mongodb

-c) Blockchain Integration:
+b) Blockchain Integration:
-Blockchain Network: Celo Network
+Blockchain Network: lightlink Pegasus testnet
-Smart Contracts: Solidity, hardhat environment, Remix for testing Deployed on Celobunzz and Celo alfajores testnet on address  0xbD2C510871c6edC9b48A3054a7a2560f5e56EcbE.
+Smart Contracts: Solidity,Hardhat, Pegasus testnet, Solidity flattener Deployed on  Lightlink

 Security and Data Privacy:
 Implement robust security measures to protect user data, transactions, and NFT ownership.